 Several mask textures used in the materials are generated on the fly: terrain from 3d viewport with a road network on it, beaches, heights, mountains, slopes, urban ground, underwater.

 Add hundreds of thousands of trees, rocks, grass clumps, and any other object on the terrains.
 SceneTerrain uses Blender's powerful instancing capabilities with particles, allowing a virtually infinite number of instances at no additional memory or CPU cost, no matter their polygon count.
 Blender's faces counter can't even keep up, it overflows :)

 Start from your regular terrains:

-Several vertex groups are generated to help you control your populations.
-From left to right: beaches, heights, water, slopes, trees, city ground
+Several vertex groups are generated to help you control your populations: beaches, heights, water, slopes, trees, city ground

 To get started populating your terrains, choose from 21 high poly trees: 7 species, with 3 size variations for each: adult, medium and young.
 Modeled from real species, complete with textures and materials.

 They're also very easy to import in any of your projects: simply choose one from the thumbnails, or import all of them at once.
 On each thumbnail you can see their height, a human silhouette for size comparison, and their common name plus scientific name (which makes for very long names ;)

 You also have the option to export your terrain shapes as RAW files compatible with game engines, such as Unity and Unreal Engine 4.